Billy McLean (politician): Albanian missions

-In early 1943 McLean was selected by SOE to lead a mission in occupied Albania, for which he was promoted to Major.
+In early 1943 McLean was selected by SOE to lead a mission in occupied Albania, for which he was promoted to major.
 His team was parachuted behind enemy lines in April 1943, where they made contact with the partisan National Liberation Movement (LANÇ) and the nationalist, anti-Communist, anti-Zog movement, the Balli Kombëtar.
 McLean then organized them into the 1st Partisan Brigade, and arranged their training and armament.
-After his evacuation from Albania in November 1943, McLean was awarded the Distinguished Service Order and promoted to Lieutenant-Colonel.
+Following his evacuation from Albania in November 1943, McLean was awarded the Distinguished Service Order and promoted to lieutenant colonel.
 However, even after he left tension between the partisans and the nationalists in Albania was still causing concern to SOE at which point the Foreign Office and McLean devised a plan to unite them in a common struggle against the Axis forces there.
 In April 1944, exactly one year later, McLean returned to Albania with a small team known as "The Musketeers" which included Major David Smiley and Captain Julian Amery.
 Unfortunately they could not persuade the nationalists to join with the partisans; nor could McLean get SOE-HQ in Bari to support his nominee to lead the partisan fight against the Axis powers, Abaz Kupi.
 Meanwhile, the partisans grew suspicious of this outside interference, and eventually McLean and his team had to be withdrawn.
 Ironically, British strategy was subsequently altered to recognize only the LANÇ who went on to convert Albania into a Communist state.